TORNGATS/gimp-labeling-converter/README.md

 This repository provides a CLI tool that converts XCF file to a new format suitable for labeling.
 The tool also make the users able to add their own handlers for addling support to other types of outputs.
 Currently, the tool supports two handlers,
 - _mask_ : convert the xcf files to a multiple folders named after extracted classes.
 Each folder contains the mask presenting the areas labeled as the associated class.
 - _coco_ : convert the xcf files to a single MS COCO file (JSON).
+- _class_map_ : convert the xcf files to images that each pixel labeled as its class index.

 The cli tool can be initialized in two ways: (a) using config files, and (b) using commandline arguments.